Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

   </TabItem>
 </Tabs>

-As you can see, the generated `AddressTypeReadListCacheLoader` class will add those parameters as additional attributes to the `Header` objects, which will handle them automatically based on their names.
+As you can see, the generated `AddressTypeReadEnumCacheLoader` class will add those parameters as additional attributes to the `Header` objects, which will handle them automatically based on their names.

 #### Translations in a child table

 If you want to support a dynamic list of languages rather than a preset list, then you need to store your translations in a child table, where each row provides the current item's translation into a specific language.
-You can return them as a list of nested structures in your `read list` operation, and make sure that the language parameter is returned in the proper format `lang-<Culture Name>`.
+You can return them as a list of nested structures in your `read enum` operation, and make sure that the language parameter is returned in the proper format `lang-<Culture Name>`.

 In order for the generated cache loader to properly add the nested records as additional attributes of the `Header` objects, you need to add the `xfk:properties` child element to the `xfk:enum-cache` definition, where you specify which parameter has the attribute name and which one has the value.

 In the following example we added a `translation` subobject of the `address type` that has a `lang` and `text` fields.
-You can store the value in the `lang` field as just the culture name, such as `en` or `en-US`, but you'll need to convert it in the `AddressTypeService` to the `lang-<Culture Name>` format, when you return it as part of the nested `translations` list in the `read list` operation.
+You can store the value in the `lang` field as just the culture name, such as `en` or `en-US`, but you'll need to convert it in the `AddressTypeService` to the `lang-<Culture Name>` format, when you return it as part of the nested `translations` list in the `read enum` operation.

 <Tabs>
   <TabItem value="xom" label="address_type.xom" default>